JunseokLee42/human-eval/README.md

-# Creating HumanEval.jsonl as intended
+# Creating Problem Json as intended

 ## How to Create Json
 1. Renew the parameter of fetch_id function before executing `printing.py`.